paulocymbaum/paulocymbaum/README.md

 <h2>💼 Experience Highlights</h2>

+- **Tech Founder** Idealization to realization from end-to-end along with a PM cofounder (Product currently on Closed Beta tests)
 - **Frontend Specialist (Fourmakers)** Delivering high-value UX features for a B2B multi-tenant people tech product.
-- **Educator & Technologist** Deep experience in **teaching and education**, with a focus on tech, AI, and automation engineering.
+- **Educator & Technologist** Deep experience in **teaching and education**, teaching Physics and English, AI, and automation engineering.
+Bringing a solid set of soft and hardskills to the table.
-- **A Generalist**
+- **A Jack-of-all-trades**
-  Strong communication skills, people management, and product-led growth strategies with a data-driven approach.
+  Strong communication skills, people management, product-led growth strategies with a data-driven approach, ML, full-stack approach, software architecture, user analytics, data analysis, Data Visualization.

 ---